Frank666/GrayBoxChallenge/README.md

 ## Notes

-In order to consume the data from the API `http://codetestjson.s3-website-us-west-2.amazonaws.com/kittens.json` I used a proxy to retrieve the data.
+1. In order to consume the data from the API `http://codetestjson.s3-website-us-west-2.amazonaws.com/kittens.json` I used a proxy to retrieve the data.

-My guess is because this endpoint is a `http` instead a `https`request
+2. My guess is because this endpoint is a `http` request instead a `https`request

+3. Sorry if the colors are not correct :( -I'm colorblind-

+4. I implemented functional components and also hooks for this challenge

+5. Hope this 'documentation' can help to understand the code

+6. Thanks for read this :)